quanterall/HaskellMaterials/README.md

 is that this template sets up a default set of extensions.
 This means that it effectively assumes/establishes a standard language subset to learn and use.

-If you're having issues running the examples, it might be wise to create a project usingn `stack new my-project-name quanterall/basic` and try it with that setup in the generated `Library.hs` file.
+If you're having issues running the examples, it might be wise to create a project using `stack new my-project-name quanterall/basic` and try it with that setup in the generated `Library.hs` file.